 In Wonder Boys, everyone tries extremely hard to be quirky and funny – and it shows.
 In fact, one can almost see Hanson’s directorial hand in every comic sequence; his fist is about just as noticeable in the dramatic moments.

 Sure, they also tried extremely hard back in the 1930s, but the effort put into My Man Godfrey, The Awful Truth, Bringing Up Baby, and Midnight was invisible on screen.
 That is why those comedies worked – and still do – and that is why Wonder Boys doesn’t quite click despite its stellar cast and first-rate production values.

 Either Cary Grant or William Powell could have turned Michael Douglas’ basically unsympathetic pothead into a hilarious character, but Douglas, of course, is neither Cary Grant nor William Powell.
 Compounding matters, he gets little help from most cast members, with the exception of Michael Cavadias’ Miss Antonia Sloviak, a transvestite whose moment of truth is the highlight of the film.
 I mean, when Miss Antonia removes her wig, you know the party is over.
 (Miss Antonia also earned my sympathy for being the film’s only character who mourns the blind dog’s untimely death.)

 Ultimately, Wonder Boys left me yearning for what it might have been: A quirky, poignant madcap comedy.
 How about a (really funny) remake in the next few years?

 Wonder Boys (2000).
-Dir.: Curtis Hanson.
+Director: Curtis Hanson.
 Cast: Michael Douglas, Tobey Maguire, Frances McDormand, Robert Downey Jr., Katie Holmes, Rip Torn, Richard Thomas, Michael Cavadias, George Grizzard.
-Scr.: Steve Kloves; from Michael Chabon's novel.
+Screenplay: Steve Kloves; from Michael Chabon’s novel.